jeff-swanner/Ars-Technica-Scraper/README.md

 ## Description

 This application is a web scraper that grabs articles from Ars Technica and allows users to comment on and save articles for future reference.
-It uses Node.js, express, Mongoose, Cheerio, Axios, Morgan, and Moment.
+MongoDB populate functions are used to relate the articles, users, and comments collections.
+It uses Node.js, Express, Mongoose, Cheerio, Axios, Morgan, Bootstrap, Heroku, and Moment.
+A working version is deployed to heroku and be found at the bottom of the readme.

 ## How To Use
 1. Download the github repository to your computer.